Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction

-We saw the Popup form in action last week in an article with the Title: Synchronized Floating Popup Form.
-I hope you have downloaded the Demo Database as well.
+We saw the Pop-up Form in action last week in the article titled Synchronized Floating Pop-up Form.
+I hope you had a chance to download and explore the demo database as well.

-I know, I don't have to talk at length about Forms and their importance in a database, because that is the most important object that we work with when we start developing a new Project.
-MS-Access Forms are far better than Forms designed in Visual Basic.
+I know I don’t have to speak at length about Forms and their importance in a database — they are, after all, the most essential objects we work with when developing a new project.
+Microsoft Access Forms are, in many ways, far superior to those designed in Visual Basic.

-There was an interesting incident in our office long back.
-A Visual Basic Application developed by our Computer Department was installed on one of my colleague's machines.
-My friend got a brief introduction from the developer.
-My friend started exploring the new Application.
+There was an interesting incident in our office.
+A Visual Basic Application developed by our Computer Department was installed on one of my colleagues' machines.
+My friend got a brief introduction from the developer, and he started exploring the new Application.

 Screen Resolution and VB Form

-A few years ago, before LCDs came into existence, the Computer Monitors were used with 640 x 480 Resolution and the Users preferred to maintain this way because dBase and Foxprow 2.5/3.0 based Applications were also running on their machines.
-Some Monitors can be set with some higher resolutions.
-When VB Forms are designed on high-resolution Screens and installed on computers with 640 x 480 resolution the Form will overlap the Screen.
-Unlike MS-Access Form VB Forms don't auto-fit to the current resolution of the Screen.
+A few years ago, before LCDs came into existence, Computer Monitors were used with 640 x 480 Resolution, and Users preferred to maintain this way because dBase and FoxPro 2.5/3.0-based Applications were also running on their machines.
+Some Monitors can be set with higher resolutions.
+When VB Forms are designed on high-resolution Screens and installed on computers with 640 x 480 resolution, the Form will overlap the Screen.
+Unlike MS-Access Forms, VB Forms don't auto-fit to the current resolution of the Screen.

-The VB Application's Main Switchboard Form overlaps all four sides of the Screen on my colleague's machine and some of the Objects like Command Buttons and Options Group etc., at the edges of the Form are only partially visible on the screen.
-The Form was designed for a machine with a higher resolution without knowing where he is going to install it and ended up this way.
+The VB Application's Main Switchboard Form overlaps all four sides of the Screen on my colleague's machine, and some controls on the Form, like the Command Buttons and Options Group controls at the left/right edges, are only partially visible on the screen.
+The Form was designed with a machine having a higher resolution, without knowing the target machine's screen resolution, and ended up this way.
+After installation, the programmer didn't bother to do a trial run either.

-As far as I know, VB Form doesn't have any Control Buttons (Min/Max, Restore, and Close) on the Title Bar; no sizing handles, no Header/Footer Sections, or able to define Pages and it looked like an oversize wooden board placed behind the screen frame.
+As far as I know, VB Form doesn't have any Control Buttons (Min/Max, Restore, and Close) on the Title Bar; no sizing handles, no Header/Footer Sections, and it is not able to define Pages, and it looked like an oversized wooden board placed behind the screen frame.

 I really felt a few inches taller when positive remarks came from the Users of my MS-Access Databases.

-Coming back to the point, we can change the behavior of the Form by setting its Property Values and we have seen several of them through earlier examples.
+Access Forms have several Properties, and setting the appropriate values will change their behavior.
+We can create custom Form properties for specific use.
 We have set the Pop-up Property Value to Yes in the previous Article to position the EmployeeSub Form above all other Forms.

 Popup Form extends Beyond Application Window